Employee Written Warning Fill out the template

 Once the document has been filled out, it must be signed by the employer and delivered to the employee.
 The employer should keep a copy of the warning in the employee's file.

-There are no laws outlining what must be put into an Employee Written Warning.
-There are, however, some overall accepted practices for creating such documents, including making sure the information is robust enough so that the employee knows what they did wrong and how to correct it.
+While no laws outline what must be put into an Employee Written Warning, there are, however, some overall accepted practices for creating such documents, including making sure the information is robust enough so that the employee knows what they did wrong and how to correct it.
 Furthermore, each province and territory has laws and regulations dictating what may be done in the employment context.
 For example, to terminate an employee for cause, there must be records of progressive discipline.
 The pieces of legislation governing employment law are as follows:

 • Ontario: Employment Standards Act, 2000, S.O.
 2000, c.
 41